kakaobrain/torchgpipe/docs/guide.rst

 layer the skip tensor is produced and consumed.
 We introduce the :func:`@skippable <torchgpipe.skip.skippable>` class decorator to toss the tensor directly, without needing to pass it to irrelevant layers in between.
 A module can stash a tensor into the storage or pop.
-This functionality still works well without :mod:`torchgpipe`.
+This functionality works perfectly fine even the module is not wrapped by :class:`~torchgpipe.GPipe`.

 The decorator declares which skip tensors would be stashed or popped in the decorated module class to let :class:`~torchgpipe.GPipe` understand layout of